« BACK

 About

 Join The London Library’s regular Art/Lit Salon for chat, discussion, drinks and thought-provocation, exploring art, literature and where the two forms collide.
-This time, they are joining forces with London Craft Week for a discussion about how textile art and craft intersects with cultural identity.
+This time we’re delighted to be joining forces with London Craft Week to bring you a discussion about how textile art and craft intersects with culture, politics and cultural identity.

-Himali Soin Singh is a writer and artist based between London and Delhi.
-She works across text, performance and moving image, using metaphors from outer space and the natural environment to construct imaginary cosmologies and think through ecological loss and the loss of home, seeking shelter somewhere in the radicality of love.
+Himali Singh Soin is a writer and artist based between London and Delhi.
+She works across text, performance and moving image, using metaphors from outer space and the natural environment to construct imaginary cosmologies and think through ecological loss, and the loss of home, seeking shelter somewhere in the radicality of love.
 Her speculations are performed in audio-visual, immersive environments.
+She is one half of artist duo Hylozoic/Desires with David Soin Tappeser.

-Dominique Heyse-Moore is a writer, artist and senior curator of British Contemporary Art at Tate Britain.
-She was on The London Library Emerging Writers Programme 21/22, where she worked on a triptych of graphic memoirs exploring the legacy of empire and her own family’s heritage, which spans Africa, China, the Caribbean, Australia and the Pacific Islands.
+Dominique Heyse-Moore is a writer, artist, and Senior Curator of British Contemporary Art at Tate Britain, where she recently curated the Sarah Lucas exhibition Happy Gas and Art Now: Hylozoic/Desires.
+She was on The London Library Emerging Writers Programme 21/22, where she worked on a triptych of graphic memoirs exploring the legacy of empire and her own family’s heritage, which spans Africa, China, the Caribbean, Australia, and the Pacific Islands.